richardvenneman/appsignal-docs/source/heroku/addon-doc.html.md

 ## Adding integration gems

-AppSignal supports various other databases like Mongo and Redis.
+AppSignal supports various other databases like MongoDB and Redis.
 You can add an integration gem for this to your project.
 Read more [here](http://docs.appsignal.com/tweaks-in-your-code/integration-gems.html).

 ## Migrating between plans